SlytherSavior/Weatheria-/README.md

 # 🌦️ Weatheria

 Weatheria is a Discord bot designed to provide comprehensive weather updates.
-Built with Discord.js, Node.js, and the OpenWeather API, this project is currently in development and serves as a foundation for honing coding skills and deepening understanding of JavaScript.
+Built with Discord.js, Node.js, and the OpenWeather API, this project is now finalized and ready for deployment in your Discord server.

 ## 🚀 Features

-- Fetches current weather information for any city.
+- **Current Weather**: Fetches current weather information for any city.
-- Provides detailed weather data including temperature, humidity, wind speed, and more.
+- **Weather Forecast**: Provides 5-day weather forecasts for any city.
+- **Multi-city Weather**: Fetches weather information for multiple cities at once.
-- Simple and intuitive command usage.
+- **Help Command**: Lists all available commands and their usage.

 ## 🛠️ Technologies Used